-Many parents buy new water bottles, book bags or lunchboxes every year.
-But if you prefer to make these thin same floral backpack from pre-K through third grade!
+Many parents buy new water bottles, book bags, or lunch boxes every year.
+But you may be able to make the same floral backpack last from pre-K through third grade!
 After a spin in the washer, most book bags and lunchboxes come out ready for more use.

 Other supplies, like rulers, USB drives and protractors, also can be reused or handed dow to younger kids.
 The trick is to collect them at the end of the school year, so they aren't lost.
 As the kids empty their backpacks at the school year's end, salvage any reusable school supplies.
 You may not want to send them back to school with a half-used notebook or chewed-on pencils.
 But the leftovers of these school supplies that you buy every year come in handy later when you need replacements on short notice.